canismarko/dungeon-sheets/docs/gm_notes.rst

    session_title = "Objects in Space"
-   monsters = ["ogre", "giant eagle"]
+   monsters = ["ogre", "giant eagle"] party = ["rogue1.py", "paladin2.py"]

 ``monsters`` should be a list of either strings or subclasses of :py:class:`Monster`.
 These entries will then by listed on the resulting PDF with their stat block and features.

+``party`` contains a list of filenames for the characters in the party.
+These will produce a summary table of the attributes of your party.

 .. _contributing: https://github.com/canismarko/dungeon-sheets/blob/master/CONTRIBUTING.rst